-The Kitchen Bin should have all your plates, bowls, and utensils as well as the cooking tools, coffee supplies, pots and pans, potholders, foil, spices, tablecloth, and anything else you may need in a mobile kitchen.
+This should have all your plates, bowls, and utensils as well as the cooking tools, coffee supplies, pots and pans, potholders, foil, spices, tablecloth, and anything else you may need in a mobile kitchen.
 Anything you need to prepare and cook meals should go in this bin.

-Packing your camping vehicle
+Tips on Packing your camping vehicle

 Just a few things to mention here, because, let’s be honest, sometimes you just have to get it all in there and you don’t have a lot of options, but… a few tips and thoughts: